 - Chapman Ski Hill: Closed earlier this month.

-- Cuchara: Announced today that it’s closed for the season.
+- Cuchara: Announced on March 19th that it’s closed for the season.

 - Kendall Mountain: Last operated February 28th.